401st Brigade (Israel): Yom Kippur War

-Along with the 188th Brigade on the Golan Heights the brigade suffered heavy losses in the early days of the war. the 195th Battalion אדם Adam belonged to the brigade in the war.
+Along with the 188th Brigade on the Golan Heights the brigade suffered heavy losses in the early days of the war.
+The 195th Battalion אדם Adam belonged to the brigade in the war.

 Seventies

-The brigade was re-formed and returned to Sinai to continue much the same manner as it did before the war, it was included in the evacuation of Sinai under the Camp David peace agreement with Egypt, moving to the lower Jordan Valley.
+The brigade was re-formed and returned to Sinai to continue much the same manner as it did before the war.
+It was included in the evacuation of Sinai under the Camp David peace agreement with Egypt, moving to the lower Jordan Valley.

-In 1981 195th Battalion was transferred to the 500th Armored Brigade, although a year later the brigade received the 9th Battalion.
+In 1981, the 195th Battalion was transferred to the 500th Armored Brigade.
+In 1982 the brigade received the 9th Battalion.

 Operation "Peace for the Galilee"/ Lebanon War

 In the war the brigade took part as a part of the Eastern Corps through the Lebanon ridge.
 One of the brigade's battalions took part in the Sultan Yaakub engagement, making it all the way to the Beirut-Damascus highway.

 Eighties and Nineties

 The brigade alternated between varied infantry missions in the West Bank, mainly in the Jordan Valley, with tank missions in the Security Zone in south Lebanon.